Fountains Abbey: National Trust ownership

 Fountains Abbey is owned by the National Trust and maintained by English Heritage.
-The trust also owns Studley Royal Park, Fountains Hall, to which there is partial public access, and St Mary's Church, designed by William Burges and built around 1873, all of which are significant features of the World Heritage Site.
+The trust also owns Studley Royal Park, and Fountains Hall, and manages St Mary's Church, designed by William Burges and built around 1873 (owned by English Heritage).
+All of these are significant features of the World Heritage Site.
 In January 2010, Fountains Abbey and Studley Royal became two of the first National Trust properties to be included in Google Street View, using the Google Trike.

 Exhibition and display

 Fountains Mill is the former corn mill, built in the mid-twelfth century by the community.
-It is the most substantial Cistercian mill to survive.
 There were two waterwheels installed, run from a leat taken from the Rover Skell.
 It was later used as a sawmill, and in 1928 a turbine was installed to convert the building to the production of electricity.
 The turbine installation ended the building's over 800 years of continuous use as a mill.
-It has previously housed refugees and been used as a stonemason's workshop.
 It was refurbished and opened as an exhibition space in 2000.
 During 2022 the temporary exhibition was of work by the Yorkshire-based photographer Joe Cornish.

 The Porter's Lodge, which was once the gatehouse to the abbey, houses a modern exhibition area with displays about the history of Fountains Abbey and how the monks lived.
 The centrepiece of the display is a scale model of the abbey at the time of the Dissolution.
 Following a suggestion by Commander Clare George Vyner, it was designed by the architect and artist Arthur Edward Henderson (1870–1956), and constructed from plastic by P Kemp and E Wilson at workshops in Surbiton.
 The model, measuring some 10 feet by 7 feet and weighing about a ton, was donated on 23 April 1952.
 Henderson's book on Fountains Abbey compares photographs of various parts of the ruin with his drawings of how that section would have looked originally.